ofiwg/libfabric/man/fi_endpoint.3.md

 value of an endpoint.

 *FI_INJECT*
-: Indicates that all outbound data buffer should be returned to the user's control immediately after a data transfer call returns, even if the operation is handled asynchronously.
+: Indicates that all outbound data buffers should be returned to the user's control immediately after a data transfer call returns, even if the operation is handled asynchronously.
 This may require that the provider copy the data into a local buffer and transfer out of that buffer.
 A provider may limit the total amount of send data that may be buffered and/or the size of a single send.
-Applications may discover and modify these limits using the endpoint's getopt and setopt interfaces.

 *FI_MULTI_RECV*
 : Applies to posted receive operations.
 This flag allows the user to